Garage Extension Cost

 Blocks

 Blocks are by far the cheapest option for a custom-built garage.
-If rendered, a block garage will look just the same as a rendered brick-built garage but at a fraction of the cost of brick.
+If rendered, a block garage will look just the same as a rendered brick-built garage but at a fraction of the cost of using standard bricks.

 How many blocks will you need to build a garage?